 Songwriters & Catalogs

-In a career filled with milestones and accolades, several Townshend honors stand out including a Brit Lifetime Achievement Award in 1983, a Grammy and Tony award for “Tommy: The Musical” in 1993 and a Kennedy Center Honor in 2008.
-The Who received lifetime achievement awards from the British Phonographic Industry (BPI) in 1988 and from the Grammy Foundation in 2001 and they were inducted into the Rock And Roll Hall Of Fame in 1990.
+In a career filled with milestones and accolades, several Townshend honors stand out, including a Brit Lifetime Achievement Award in 1983, a Grammy and Tony award for 'Tommy: The Musical' in 1993, and a Kennedy Center Honor in 2008.
+The Who received lifetime achievement awards from the British Phonographic Industry (BPI) in 1988 and from the Grammy Foundation in 2001 and were inducted into The Rock And Roll Hall Of Fame in 1990.

 Townshend and Spirit are focused on reintroducing the deeper song catalog and building The Who brand in partnership with cutting edge directors, producers, and tastemakers across the media landscape.